-Our next Film Night on May 7th is Pro-Choice: Rights and Access, an exclusive screening and conversation with Barbara Attie, the award-winning director of the short documentary Abortion Helpline, This is Lisa which offers a powerful and thought-provoking insight into the barriers many American women face in exercising their reproductive rights.
+Our last Film Night held on May 7th was Pro-Choice: Rights and Access, an exclusive screening and conversation with Barbara Attie, the award-winning director of the short documentary Abortion Helpline, This is Lisa which offers a powerful and thought-provoking insight into the barriers many American women face in exercising their reproductive rights.

 Our mission is to screen documentaries about the USA.
 We always have a wide range of documentaries and topics under consideration.
 Share your recommendations by emailing us at [email protected] We welcome new members joining us to help make Film Nights flourish!